image

 • Authorization letter.

-Deemed Exports under GST
+Deemed exports under GST

-• The application for refund filed by the supplier or the recipient shall be considered only if neither party has been unjustly enriched during the course of the transaction.
+Refund of GST can be claimed either by the supplier or the recipient.
+The application for refund filed by the supplier or the recipient shall be considered only if neither party has been unjustly enriched during the course of the transaction.

 Categories of goods notified as Deemed Exports: